-Restorative Justice fosters school communities where students and staff find belonging and understanding.
+Restorative Practice fosters school communities where students and staff find belonging and understanding.
 Traditional zero tolerance policies not only rob students of precious learning time, but also rob them of a sense of belonging and the need to feel wanted, heard, and valued.
-In this workshop, you and your students will learn about the indigenous roots, historical backgrounds, and philosophies of Restorative Justice.
-We well also examine how Restorative Justice is being implemented in schools and communities across the country.
-You will also participate in the foundational Restorative Justice practice of youth-led community circles and learn practical skills for how to begin or strengthen Restorative Practices in your classroom and school.
+In this workshop, you and your students will learn about the indigenous roots, historical backgrounds, and philosophies of Restorative Practice.
+We will examine how Restorative Practice is being implemented in schools and communities across the country as well as participate in the foundational Restorative Practice of youth-led community circles and learn practical skills for how to begin or strengthen Restorative Practices in your classroom and school.

 Power of Learning

 As we continue to better prepare students for life in the 21st century, we must continue to find ways to elevate student voice and choice in the classroom.
 In this workshop, you and your students will learn practical methods and approaches to co-designing curriculum with your students.
 When students are given voice and choice in what they learn, how they learn it, and how they show you what they've learned, they become more engaged and invested in their learning.
 By shifting your role from teacher to mentor, guide, coach, and partner, you give your students more power and agency in the classroom, which in turn leads to deeper and more enriching learning experiences.